 Our Lower School includes kindergarten through 4th grade.
 Kindergarten is our main entry point; each year we welcome 44 new kindergartners.

 We ask that students entering our kindergarten program are five years old by August 1 of the year they enter kindergarten.

 Openings in grades 1–4 vary each year, and depend on the number of returning students, space availability, and the current gender balance of the class.

 We do not expect to know if we will have openings in grades 1–4, or how many we may have until the middle of the academic year.
 A grade may have no openings at all for new students or it may have one or two.
 It is highly unusual for us to fill more than a very small number of places, if any, but that situation can change late in the admission process.
 For that reason, we still encourage families to show their interest by submitting a complete application.

 Fill out a request form here.

 After you request information, you will receive the link to our online scheduler to reserve space at our events.

-We offer school tours for parents beginning at the end of September.
+We offer school tours for parents starting in October.
 At the tour, parents receive a packet of information about our community and school, including descriptions of our Quaker approach, our curriculum and academic philosophy.
 Throughout the fall, we will also host evening open houses.
 At these scheduled events, you will learn about Quaker values, curriculum and programs.
 You will also have a chance to meet current parents, faculty, and students.

 Please submit the application, an optional family photo and the application fee online.
 If you would like a paper copy of the application, please contact the Admissions Office.

 *1st–4th grade applicants: Since we will not know if we will have openings in these grades until current families re-enroll in February, applications will be kept on file and not processed until we know we have an open spot.
 We will update you once we know if there will be any attrition.

 If the application fee is of concern, please contact Yvette Bonaparte, Director of Admission.